-AlTi Global, Inc. is a multi-disciplinary financial services business, with a diverse array of investment, advisory, and administrative capabilities.
-The Company is a global organization that manages or advises approximately \$71.0 billion in combined assets as of March 31, 2024.
+AITi Global, Inc. is a global wealth management firm, with a diverse array of investment, advisory, and administrative capabilities.
+The Company manages or advises approximately \$71.9 billion in combined assets as of June 30, 2024.
 The Company provides holistic solutions for wealth management clients through a full spectrum of wealth management services, including discretionary investment management services, non-discretionary investment advisory services, trust services, administration services, and family office services.
 It also structures, arranges, and provides a network of investors with co-investment opportunities in a variety of alternative assets which are either managed intra-group or by carefully selected managers in the relevant asset class.